Vacant Lot Toolkit

-In order to implement the mandates of the Open Space Plan, the Department of City Planning created an Advisory Committee of City departments, authorities, and non-profit partners to create the Vacant Lot Toolkit.
+In order to implement the mandates of the Open Space Plan, the Department of City Planning created an Advisory Committee of City departments, authorities and non-profit partners to create the Vacant Lot Toolkit.
 This Committee contracted a team of consultants who assisted in developing these policy recommendations.
-By conducting interviews with non-profits, community groups, community development corporations, City officials from Planning, Law, Finance, Public Works Departments, the Mayor’s Office and City Council; and hosting focus groups with residents and community organizations, the Committee gained significant input from various community stakeholders throughout the development process.
+By conducting interviews with non-profits, community groups, community development corporations, City officials from Planning, Law, Finance, Public Works Departments, the Mayor’s Office and City Council, and hosting focus groups with residents and community organizations, the Committee gained significant input from various community stakeholders throughout the development process.

-The result was three things:
+The results include the following three things:

-- The Vacant Lot Toolkit: A guide for those who want to do projects on vacant land, and the guiding document for the Adopt-A-Lot program.
+- The Vacant Lot Toolkit: A guide for those who want to do projects on vacant land and the guiding document for the Adopt-A-Lot program.

 Amending the City of Pittsburgh Code of Ordinance, Title IV, Public Places and Property, Article VII, City Realty, by adding a new Chapter 454 entitled “Adopt-A-Lot Program.”